Paris travel guide

 1 French Land Register data, which excludes lakes, ponds, glaciers > 1 km2 and river estuaries.

-Paris is the capital and most populous city in France, with an administrative-limits area of 105 square kilometres and an official population of 2,206,488.
-The city is a commune and department, and the heart of the 12,012-square-kilometre Île-de-France region, whose 2016 population of 12,142,802 represented roughly 18 percent of the population of France.
-Since the 17th century, Paris has been one of Europe's major centres of finance, commerce, fashion, science, and the arts.
-The Paris Region had a GDP of €681 billion in 2016, accounting for 31 percent of the GDP of France.
-According to official estimates, in 2013-14 the Paris Region had the third-highest GDP in the world and the largest regional GDP in the EU.
+Paris is the capital and most populous city of France, with an area of 105 square kilometres and a population of 2,206,488.
+Since the 17th century, Paris has been one of Europe's major centres of finance, commerce, fashion, science, music and painting.
+The Paris Region had a GDP of €681 billion in 2016, accounting for 31 per cent of the GDP of France.
+In 2013–2014, the Paris Region had the third-highest GDP in the world and the largest regional GDP in the EU.

 The City of Paris's administrative limits form an East-West oval centred on the island at its historical heart, the Île de la Cité; this island is near the top of an arc of the river Seine that divides the city into southern Rive Gauche and northern Rive Droite regions.
 Paris is the core of a built-up area that extends well beyond its limits: commonly referred to as the agglomération Parisienne, and statistically as a unité urbaine, the Paris agglomeration's 2013 population of 10,601,122 made it the largest urban area in the European Union.
 City-influenced commuter activity reaches well beyond even this in a statistical aire urbaine de Paris, that had a 2013 population of 12,405,426, a number one-fifth the population of France, the largest metropolitan area in the Eurozone.